Huntington Beach Public Library: 1908–09: Beginnings

-First librarian

 Shortly after the city acquired the new library, Elizabeth Singleton and two assistant librarians from Long Beach came to the city and catalogued the books free of charge.
 Their lunches and traveling expenses were provided by the Library Board of Trustees.
 Edith Brown of Long Beach became the first city librarian in July, 1909.
 At that time there were 338 volumes in the library, 228 were gifts while 110 had been bought new.
 The new library subscribed to twelve magazines and held hours of 10 a.m. to noon and 2:00 p.m. to 7 p.m.
 In August, Mr. Hearn, owner of the property where the library was located, notified the Library Board that the library had to move by the end of the year.

 1910s: Improvements and expansion

-Relocation and building upgrades

 In January 1911, the library was moved to the intersection of Walnut Avenue and 3rd Street.

 Andrews was granted a leave of absence from her librarian's job in March 1911, and when she failed to return, Bertha Proctor was permanently appointed to take her place in May.
 At that time, the librarian's salary was $35 per month.
 During the next few months there were many improvements to the library building and its surroundings but it was becoming more apparent that the need for a permanent library building was surfacing.
 The Huntington Beach Company offered the city a site provided a $5,000 building was erected on the property.
 The Library Board began looking for the means to accomplish such an endeavor, but the project was temporarily abandoned when no funds could be located.

-Expansion

 After some discussion, the Library Board decided to purchase four lots on the corner of Walnut Avenue and 8th Street at a cost of $1900.
 The Library Board was able to come up with all but $300, so the City Council provided the extra money and by May 1913, the city had acquired a site for the proposed library.
 Once the lots were clear and title was given to the city the Library Board in cooperation with the City Council, the Huntington Beach Women's Club and the Parent Teacher Association began gathering the necessary data to obtain a Carnegie Library building.